daniellee70/my_blog/content/consulting.md

 > in the classroom.
 He is a subject matter expert and well respected by
 > his colleagues and students."

-Mark Scarano (Former Federal Co-Chair at the Northern Border Regional Commission)
+Mark Scarano (Former Federal Co-Chair at Northern Border Regional Commission)

 > "I contracted with Daniel Lee in 2016 to research economic and